DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: DN-DETR

-For label noising, we adopt label flipping, which means we randomly flip some ground-truth labels to other labels.
-Label flipping forces the model to predict the ground-truth labels according to the noised boxes to better capture label-box relationship.
+For label noising, we adopt label flipping, which means we randomly flip some GT labels to other labels.
+Label flipping forces the model to predict the GT labels according to the noised boxes to better capture the label-box relationship.
 We have a hyper-parameter $\gamma$ to control the ratio of labels to flip.
 The reconstruction losses are $l_1$ loss and GIOU loss for boxes and focal loss ~\cite{lin2018focal} for class labels as in DAB-DETR.
-We use a function $\delta(\cdot)$ to denote the the noised GT objects.
+We use a function $\delta(\cdot)$ to denote the noised GT objects.
 Therefore, each query in the denoising part can be represented as $q_k=\delta(t_m)$ where $t_m$ is $m$-th GT object.

 Notice that denoising is only considered in training, during inference the denoising part is removed, leaving only the matching part.